drwpow/pow.rs/src/content/blog/bazel-is-incompatible-with-javascript.md

 ## JS != C++

 At the end of the day, JavaScript is not C++.
-JavaScript is not a compiled language, and when you remember that JavaScript builds server-side, frontend code, and even native app code, the build targets are so vast and complex that a tool made for C++ can’t scratch the surface in covering all the use cases.
-And love it or hate it, JavaScript and Node.js are inseparable at this point, which all require things that Bazel continues to reject:
+JavaScript is not a compiled language, and when you remember that JavaScript runs on the server, on the frontend code, and even natively, not to mention JS and Node.js were designed from the ground-up to be portable and universal, a tool designed for C++ can’t scratch the surface in covering all the use cases.
+So all of the things Bazel rejects, are paramount to rejecting the JS ecosystem itself:

 1. Local `node_modules`
 2. Treatment of `package.json` (and the lockfile) as the source of truth for package management and versioning
 3. Treatment of the npm/pnpm workspace as the source of truth for the dependency graph

+Sticking to all of these foundational pillars of JS means not using Bazel, because Bazel makes all these impossible.

 But in case you need further convincing from someone other than me, remember that [Vercel, back in 2021](https://github.com/vercel/next.js/issues/14778#issuecomment-971596723), evaluated Bazel, and came to these conclusions years ago:

 > After doing a proof of concept leveraging Bazel there were too many breaking changes / hacks required to make it work.

 What did they do?
 [They acquired Turborepo](https://turborepo.dev/), and invested in its development to actually deliver on Bazel’s failed promises, in a significantly-better way.
 Not that Vercel is perfect, but when one of the most prolific JavaScript/Node.js teams in history has already done this exact evaluation in public, posted their findings, and came up with a better solution, it’s at least worth paying attention to.

+If I had to leave a parting thought, it’s just **be honest with yourself.** If you’re evaluating apples-to-apples, then really think through:

+- Is Bazel better at caching JS than Turborepo?
+- Is Bazel slower at evaluating its own cache than building in JS every time?
+- Are we prepared to take on the maintenance of patching half the npm packages we use, just to get them to work in Bazel?
+- Do we want to spend weeks of research and fighting against Bazel, every time we want to try a new JS tool?

+And if I’m wrong, then please try and convince me (and Vercel, and [VoidZero](https://voidzero.dev/)) that Bazel is really better than the best the JS ecosystem has to offer!
+But until then, I’m sticking with Turborepo for JS (at least until [Vite+](https://viteplus.dev/) comes out!).